Metropolitan Area Express (Las Vegas): Expansion/ACE BRT

-After 4 years of service, MAX moved forward with expansion.
-In August 2007, the RTC hosted a groundbreaking ceremony for the new ACE BRT system, which was supposed to replace the MAX BRT system, using a new type of vehicles (MAX used Iribus Civis, ACE would use Wright StreetCar RTV) and new station designs.
-The first ACE line was named ACE Downtown Connector and would travel from the World Market Center, Downtown Las Vegas, Las Vegas Convention Center, Las Vegas Strip, before finally terminating at McCarran Airport.
+After four years of service, MAX moved forward with expansion.
+In August 2007, the RTC hosted a groundbreaking ceremony for the new ACE BRT system, which was supposed to replace the MAX BRT system, using a new type of vehicles (MAX used Irisbus Civis; ACE would use Wright StreetCar RTV) and new station designs.
+The first ACE line was named Downtown Connector and would travel from the World Market Center, Downtown Las Vegas, Las Vegas Convention Center, Las Vegas Strip, before finally terminating at McCarran Airport.
 Construction was completed sometime mid-2009 with operations starting in fall 2009.

 During construction for this route, construction was scheduled to begin on ACE Boulder Highway which would travel from Downtown Las Vegas, down Boulder Highway into Downtown Henderson.
 The RTC was looking at even further expanding, with planned ACE route studies on North 5th Street, Sahara Avenue, Tropicana Avenue, Flamingo Road, and Maryland Parkway.

 In March 2008, the pavement was completed on Grand Central Parkway, northbound from Bonneville to F Street, with the colored cement bus lane in the middle of the road.
 Construction then proceeded on Grand Central south of Bonneville.
 Also by March 2008, a few of the new ACE buses were already built.

 In February 2009, construction was completed on Grand Central Parkway, with the exception of the station themselves.
 Construction was still ongoing along Casino Center Boulevard and 3rd St. The route was set to use a dedicated lane from Grand Central to Imperial/3rd St. From that point, it was to operate in mixed flow travel, with special stations built along the route, terminating at the South Strip Transfer Terminal.